 The Meat Issue

 It is only recently that America has been allowed to export beef to China after a 2003 “Mad Cow disease” scare that saw Australia fill the market gap.
 China does not have cows in enough abundance to fulfill the need, and as such relies heavily on imports.

 Pork products are a touchy issue in China.
 In 2013, Shanghai saw “rivers of blood” as over 16,000 diseased pig carcasses flooded the central Huang Pu river.
 The carcasses poisoned the water supply and turned city dwellers off local pork in a significant way.
 The pigs were found to be infected with porcine circovirus.

 Just a few years ago, China was responsible for producing and eating half of the world’s pork, an estimated 50 million tons.
 For many in small towns and cities, they will continue to get their pork from local suppliers, but for the wealthier citizens, this is a bridge too far and forever burned.

 The reality is that China does not want an all-out trade war… they have too much to lose regarding the trade deficit.
 Chinese leaders will want to project a strong will to their people at home and around the world, but they will come to an accommodation.

 The 128 products for which they plan to apply tariffs will not be significantly impacted.
 It will show everyone they are serious, yet at the same time help Donald Trump bring down the trade deficit.
-It is a win-win situation that will take years to acknowledge by those of the American left who would rather be on the losing side.We value your comments!
-Please weigh in on our comment section below.
+It is a win-win situation that will take years to acknowledge by those of the American left who would rather be on the losing side.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com